Is there gluten in Ghirardelli products?

 When I look at another brand's products, it says "Chocolate Flavor."
 What does that mean?

-Some other brands don't use real chocolate in their products, so by regulation, they cannot be labeled as chocolate.
+- Some other brands don't use real chocolate in their products, so by regulation, they cannot be labeled as chocolate.
 Ghirardelli uses real chocolate in its products.
-Find out more about Chocolate Varieties.

 Is a bean blend or single origin better?